BenTheBacker/NLU---Project/B Model Card.md

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: ~8-10 minutes on a Kaggle P100 GPU
+      - overall training time (per final run): ~8-10 minutes on a Kaggle P100 GPU
+      - total training time for all Hyperopt trials: ~2h 35m 18s
       - total epochs: 4
       - model size: ~270MB